tytysam/seir_JS_practice/README.md

 ## Deliverables

 - A `solutions.js` file inside of the function_drills folder with your attempts at solving the function drill problems and Array Methods problems.
+- A `solutions.js` file inside of the array_methods folder with your attempts at solving Array methods problems.
 - `index.html` and `style.css` files inside of the blog_mockup folder with your attempts at recreating the given blog mockup

 ## Submission Guidelines